A Pristine Star-Forming Complex at z=4.19

-The galaxy cluster A2744 has been extensively observed with \JWST/NIRCam, NIRSpec, and NIRISS since Cycle~1, including GLASS ERS \citep[][]{Treu_GLASS_2022}, UNCOVER \citep[][]{Price_UNCOVER_2025}, and MEGASCIENCE \citep[][]{Suess_2024}.
-Here we use \JWST/NIRSpec observations from GO~2561 (PI: Labbe, UNCOVER; \citealt{Price_UNCOVER_2025}) targeting LAP2-b with the MSA and prism/CLEAR (Figure~\ref{fig:main}).
-We used reduced products from MAST (obsid: 300843376), providing flux- and wavelength-calibrated 2D spectra with errors.
-The total exposure is 15,756~s.
-Extraction was performed at the location of \lya, \ha, and continuum emission within a 3-pixel window (Figure~\ref{fig:line}).
-Line fitting used {\tt specutils}/{\tt astropy}\footnote{http://www.astropy.org}: \ha\ was fitted with a Gaussian profile (centroid, FWHM, flux), while for \hb\ centroid and width were fixed to \ha.
-The continuum was modeled with a 2nd-degree polynomial.
-The \ha\ redshift is $z=4.189 \pm 0.03$ (Table~\ref{tab:propreties}).
+The galaxy cluster A2744 has been widely observed with \JWST/NIRCam, NIRSpec, and NIRISS since Cycle~1, including GLASS ERS \citep[][]{Treu_GLASS_2022}, UNCOVER \citep[][]{Price_UNCOVER_2025}, and MEGASCIENCE \citep[][]{Suess_2024}.
+We used \JWST/NIRSpec GO~2561 data (PI: Labbe; UNCOVER; \citealt{Price_UNCOVER_2025}) targeting LAP2-b with the MSA prism/CLEAR (Figure~\ref{fig:main}).
+We analyzed the reduced MAST products (obsid: 300843376), which provide flux- and wavelength-calibrated 2D spectra with associated errors, for a total exposure time of 15,756~s.
+We extracted the spectrum at the \lya, \ha, and continuum positions using a three-pixel window (Figure~\ref{fig:line}).
+Line fitting was performed with {\tt specutils}/{\tt astropy}\footnote{http://www.astropy.org} : \ha\ was modeled with a Gaussian (centroid, full width half maximum $-$~FWHM~$-$ and flux), while for \hb\ the centroid and width were fixed to those of \ha; the continuum was fit with a second-degree polynomial.
+The \ha-based redshift is $z=4.189 \pm 0.03$ (Table~\ref{tab:properties}).
 NIRCam imaging from the above programs was retrieved from the Dawn JWST Archive (DJA)\footnote{https://dawn-cph.github.io/dja/}.
-We adopt F090W as rest-UV ($\simeq1700$~\AA) and F277W as rest-optical ($\simeq5300$~\AA).
+We adopted F090W as rest-UV ($\simeq1700$~\AA) and F277W as rest-optical ($\simeq5300$~\AA).
 As shown in Figure~\ref{fig:main}, LAP2 is split into two magnified images, LAP2-a and LAP2-b, with $\mu \sim 58$ and $\sim 50$, respectively \citep[][]{Bergamini2023}.
-We focus on LAP2-b, the NIRSpec MSA target; all values in Table~\ref{tab:propreties} refer to it.
+We focused on LAP2-b, the NIRSpec MSA target; all values in Table~\ref{tab:properties} refer to it.